telefonicaid/fiware-skuld/README.rst

 * TRUSTEE_PASSWORD = The password of the account use to impersonate the users.
   This parameter may be omitted: if TRUSTEE_PASSWORD environment variable exits, it replaces this parameter.
-* MAX_NUMBER_OF_DAYS = The number of day after the trial account is expired.
+* MAX_NUMBER_OF_DAYS =
-  Default is 14 days.
-It is very important that this parameter has the right value, otherwise accounts could be deleted prematurely.
 * LOGGING_PATH.
 Default value, ``/var/log/fiware-skuld``, requires
   permission to write on ``/var/log``
-* TRIAL_ROLE_ID.
-Probably this value does not have to be changed when using FiwareLab.
-It is the ID of the trial account type.
-* BASIC_ROLE_ID.
-Probably this value does not have to be changed when using FiwareLab.
-It is the ID of the ordinary account type (without cloud resources access)
 * KEYSTONE_ENDPOINT.
 The Keystone endpoint.
 * HORIZON_ENDPOINT.
 The Horizon endpoint.
 * DONT_DELETE_DOMAINS = A set with e-mail domains.
 The resources of the users with ids in these domains must not be freed, even if the accounts are trial and expired.
+* TRIAL_MAX_NUMBER_OF_DAYS = The number of day after the trial account is expired.
+  Default is 14 days.
+It is very important that this parameter has the right value, otherwise accounts could be deleted prematurely.
+* COMMUNITY_MAX_NUMBER_OF_DAYS = The number of day after the community account is expired.
+  Default is 100 days.
+It is very important that this parameter has the right value, otherwise accounts could be deleted prematurely.
+* NOTIFY_BEFORE_TRIAL_EXPIRED = The number of day to notify the trial users that he/she is going to be expired.
+Default is 7 days.
+* NOTIFY_BEFORE_COMMUNITY_EXPIRED = The number of day to notify the community users that he/she is going to be expired.
+Default is 30 days.

 The TRUSTEE parameter has a fake value that must be changed unless you use the method to impersonate users that implies changing the passwords.
 See below for